-Business transaction
+1. Business transaction

-An economic activity that affect financial position of the business and can be measured in terms of money e.g., purchase of goods for use in business.
+An economic activity that affects financial position of the business and can be measured in terms of money e.g., purchase of goods for sale.

-Capital
+2. Capital

 Amount invested by the owner in the firm is known as capital.
 It may be brought in the form of cash or assets by the owner.
 It is a liability of the business entity to its owners.